Mixed-Aged Dog Packs

 • Support the needs of both young and old!
 Make sure all dogs have individual attention from you.
 Your younger dog may enjoy heading out for a long hike or off to training class with you, while the older dog may enjoy a ride in the car or a walk to the neighborhood park.

-• Provide plenty of exercise.
+• Plenty of exercise.
 Remember the exercise needs of a young dog are greater than those of an older dog.

-• Provide appropriate playmates.
+• Appropriate playmates.
 Make sure your younger dog has social interactions with dogs closer to her age – other dogs who will appreciate her normal exuberance.
 This can also help wear her out so she is not as likely to bother the senior citizen.

-• Make sure your youngster has rowdy time at home.
+• Rowdy time at home.
 Younger dogs really do need to blow off steam at certain times.
 Direct rowdy behavior into activities that do not stress the older dog.

-• Play with your pup yourself!
+• One-on-one playtime with you!
 This will help your young dog learn that his or her play needs can be met by someone other than the old dog.

-• Make sure she has plenty of time to rest and sleep.
+• Plenty of time to rest and sleep.
 My older dogs need to sleep much of the day.
 A puppy’s normal short bursts of sleep and activity can easily disturb an older dog’s much needed rest.

-• Provide routine.
+• A stable routine.
 Routine is an essential element in stress reduction, and a lower stress lifestyle can support your senior citizen’s health as he or she grows older.

-• Make time to engage in favorite activities.
+• Time for favorite activities.
 It’s easy for the older dog to take a back seat to the loud and clear needs of a puppy.
 In addition, a young dog can often do the things you used to enjoy with the older dog and they need the activity.
 This makes it especially easy to shortchange the needs of a less-demanding older dog.
 Consider that your older dog needs your attention as much as the young one.

 One of the best ways to insure the happiness of all dogs in a multi-dog household is to make sure they have positive bonding times.
 For young dogs of a similar age, that may come via rowdy play.
 For adult dogs, bonding time may take the form of exploring the environment on off-leash outings.
 Some dogs enjoy snuggling, other find pleasure in a good game of tug.